DISCLAIMER: Please contact Deutsche bank, Hamburg, Germany directly for any query. Any information from DB is final and binding

 When should I apply for Blocked account?

-As soon as you are taking appointment for Student Visa with German consulate or even before that.
-Because Blocked account is prerequisite to appear for Visa.
+As soon as you have got admit letter.
+Because Blocked account is prerequisite to appear for student Visa at German consulate.

 Do I need a confirmed admission to apply for Blocked account?

 No. It is not required.
 Blocked account can be opened before getting admission letter.

 How to open a block account in Deutsche Bank, Germany ?

 There are 2 ways to open the blocked account.
 In first option, it can be opened by Deutsche Bank India.
 In the second option, you have to visit German consulate.

 GermanyMantra provides a unique service in collaboration with Deutsche Bank to open Blocked account.
 Using this service, you can open blocked account without going to German Consulate.
 All the procedure can be completed by post within India.
 The entire process takes about 1-2 weeks.
 There is no fee charged by GermanyMantra.
 The entire process can save upto Rs.
 Ten thousand (savings on courier charges and better exchange rates for GermanyMantra's students)